-The global deep brain stimulation devices for Parkinson’s disease market is estimated to reach USD 135.6 Billion by 2021, growing at a CAGR of 7.2% from 2017 to 2021.
+The global deep brain stimulation devices market for Parkinson’s disease is estimated to reach US$ 135.6 Billion by 2021, growing at a CAGR of 7.2% from 2017 to 2021.

-Deep brain stimulation (DBS) delivers electrical pulses to brain cells to decrease symptoms of Parkinson’s disease (PD), especially if symptoms cannot be adequately controlled with medication.
+Deep brain stimulation (DBS) has become a well-established symptomatic treatment for Parkinson’s disease during the last 25 years.
+The therapy delivers electrical pulses to brain cells to decrease symptoms of Parkinson’s disease, especially if symptoms cannot be adequately controlled with medication.
 The electrical signals delivered by DBS de-activate the target site within the brain without destroying any tissue, restoring the balance of electrical activity within brain, to offset the progressive loss of cells caused by Parkinson’s.
 Older surgical therapies such as pallidotomy and thalamotomy can ease symptoms but have not been proven to change the underlying course of disease.
 Deep brain stimulation improves levodopa-responsive symptoms, dyskinesia, and tremor, where benefits are long-lasting in many motor domains.
 DBS uses a surgically implanted, battery-operated medical device called an implantable pulse generator (IPG) to deliver electrical stimulation to specific areas in the brain that control movement, thus blocking the abnormal nerve signals that cause PD symptoms.

-Major players operating the global deep brain stimulation devices for Parkinson’s disease market and profiled in this report include Aleva Neurotherapeutics, Boston Scientific Corporation, Medtronic Inc., and St. Jude Medical Inc.
+Major players operating the global deep brain stimulation devices market for Parkinson’s disease and profiled in this report include Aleva Neurotherapeutics, Boston Scientific Corporation, Medtronic Inc., and St. Jude Medical Inc.

 To request Table of Contents and Sample Pages of this report visit: https://www.ihealthcareanalyst.com/report/deep-brain-stimulation-devices-parkinsons-disease-market/